(index<- ) ./libstd/io/mod.rs

 1014 /// Write a little-endian u32 (4 bytes).

-1015 fn write_le_u32(&mut self, nu32) -> IoResult<()> {
+1015 fn write_le_u32(&mut self, n: u32) -> IoResult<()> {

 1016 extensions::u64_to_le_bytes(n as u64, 4u, |v| self.write(v))